scala/docs.scala-lang/tutorials/tour/basics.md

 Case classes are immutable by default, but it also provides `copy` method so that you can easily create another instance of the class while reusing the values from exiting instances.

-Using `copy` method, you can write the above code like below.
+Using `copy` method, you can also write the above code like below.

 ```
 val point = Point(1, 2)